-ST CANICE - Darling Point, corner Loftus Rd and Annandale St. Gothic style house built in 1860's by Edward Butler and named after the patron saint of his native Kilkenny.
+ST CANICE - cnr Loftus Rd and Annandale St, Darling Point.
+Gothic style house built in 1860's by Edward Butler and named after the patron saint of his native Kilkenny.
 It now houses the Jean Colvin Hospital managed by the Cancer Patients Assistance Society of N.S.W. as is the house Ecclesbourne in Ocean Ave.

 ST COLUMBA UNITING CHURCH - cnr Forth and Ocean Sts, Woollahra.
 Built to the design of architect John Sulman following early Christian basilica style, the Church was opened for Divine Service on 8 March 1890 as a Presbyterian Church.
 The Church was named for Saint Columba (521-597), the founder of the Monastery of Iona (island off Argyllshire, Scotland).
 A native of Ireland, he made frequent missionary visits to the Highlands of Scotland.